ayakovlenko/just/README.md

-Paragraph reformatter written in Haskell.
+Paragraph justificator written in Haskell.